Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Abstract

 \section{Abstract}

 In our adjacent work, we developed a spectral comparison principle for compound cocycles generated by delay equations.
-In particular, this principle allows to derive frequency conditions (inequalities) for the uniform exponential stability of such cocycles by means of their comparison with stationary problems.
-Such inequalities are hard to verify analytically since they contain resolvents of additive compound operators and to compute the resolvents it is required solving a first-order PDEs with boundary conditions involving both partial derivatives and delays.

-In this work, we develop approximation schemes to verify some of the arising frequency inequalities.
-Beside some general results, we mainly stick to the case of scalar equations.
-By means of the Suarez-Schopf delayed oscillator and the Mackey-Glass equations, we demonstrate applications of the theory to reveal regions in the space of parameters where the absence of closed invariant contours can be guaranteed.
-Since our conditions are robust, so close systems also satisfy them, we expect them to actually imply the global stability, as in known finite-dimensional results utilizing variants of the Closing Lemma which is still awaiting developments in infinite dimensions.
+It allows to derive frequency inequalities for the uniform exponential stability of such cocycles by means of their comparison with stationary problems.
+Such inequalities are hard to verify purely analytically, and in this work we develop approximation schemes to verify some of the arising frequency inequalities.
+Besides some general theoretical results, in applications we stick to the case of scalar equations.
+By means of the Suarez--Schopf delayed oscillator and the Mackey--Glass equations, we demonstrate applications of the theory to reveal regions in the space of parameters where the absence of closed invariant contours can be guaranteed.
+Since the frequency inequalities are robust, so close systems also satisfy them, we expect the method to actually imply the global stability, as in known finite-dimensional results utilizing variants of the closing lemma, which is still awaiting developments in infinite dimensions.